grindsa/acme2certifier/docs/digicert.md

 ## Passing a cert_type from client to server

-acme2certifier supports the the [Automated Certificate Management Environment (ACME) Profiles Extension draft](acme_profiling.md) allowing an acme-client to specify a [cert_type](https://dev.digicert.com/en/certcentral-apis/services-api/orders.html) parameter to be submitted to the CA server.
+acme2certifier supports the [Automated Certificate Management Environment (ACME) Profiles Extension draft](acme_profiling.md) allowing an acme-client to specify a [cert_type](https://dev.digicert.com/en/certcentral-apis/services-api/orders.html) parameter to be submitted to the CA server.

 The list of supported profiles must be configured in `acme_srv.cfg`